 - Focus on quality of life: We deliver therapies that maximize independence and make it easier to spend time with loved ones.
 Rehabilitation may include physical therapy, which enables you to sit up for longer periods so you can socialize.
 We also provide helpful tips, such as ways for people with bladder and bowel issues to avoid accidents.

-- Leading therapies: Cancer rehabilitation is one of many therapies you may receive.
+- Leading therapies: Oncology rehabilitation is one of many therapies you may receive.
 We offer leading cancer treatments, including sophisticated surgical procedures and targeted therapy drugs.
 Read more about cancer treatments.

 - Coordinated care: If you travel great distances for care, we take extra steps to help you make the most of each visit.
 Doctors work together to deliver multiple services in one day.
 Some services like supportive care can be available on short notice.